Learning to Retrieve In-Context Examples for Large Language Models: Analysis

 \subsection{Training Pipeline of LLM-R}

 We investigate several LLM-R variants LLM-R in Table ~\ref{tab:pipeline_ablation} to understand the contribution of each component.
 The ``w/o reward model'' variant removes the knowledge distillation loss and sees $0.8$ points drop in average score.
 This indicates that the reward model is crucial for the performance of LLM-R. Inspired by REPLUG ~\citep{shi2023replug}, we experiment with a variant that uses the log-likelihood from LLMs as the reward for distillation.
-Although it outperforms the "w/o reward model" variant, it still lags behind our method by $0.5$ points.
-We hypothesize that the log-likelihood of LLMs may not be well-calibrated for knowledge distillation with KL divergence.
+Although it outperforms the ``w/o reward model'' variant, it still lags behind our method by $0.5$ points.
+The average token-level log-likelihood from LLMs is not a probability distribution by nature.
+We empirically observe that feedback scores for some training examples are concentrated in a very narrow range, while other scores are more dispersed.
+This makes it suboptimal to serve as target distribution within KL-divergence framework.
 Changing the retriever initialization from E5 ~\citep{Wang2022TextEB} to BERT ~\citep{kenton2019bert} results in a performance drop, but not as significant as in the ad-hoc retrieval setting.